 You at 30 weeks pregnant

-Your health professional will continue to check your blood pressure at every antenatal visit.
+Your doctor or midwife will continue to check your blood pressure at every antenatal visit.

 You might be finding that your sleep patterns are disrupted – you’re waking in the night and can’t get back to sleep.
 It might help to know that this is common but tiring.
 Try to rest when you can during the day.
 And remember to go to sleep on your side.